kathatherine/conda-forge.github.io/src/maintainer/infrastructure.rst

 your feedstock with the latest version of ``conda-smithy``.
 Finally, new packages that are added to feedstocks are registered automatically and once uploaded successfully, no other feedstock will be able to upload packages with the same name.

+Sometimes, however, it might make better sense to generate a package from a different feedstock, say, due to package renaming or re-structuring.
+In this case, you may need to add the new feedstock to the `feedstock-outputs <https://github.com/conda-forge/feedstock-outputs>`__ map.
+If this is not done, then the output validation process will block the package from being uploaded from the new feedstock, by design.
+Once this is done correctly and the package is uploaded, you can then request the conda-forge core devs to archive the old feedstock.